From Event Storming to User Stories

 Facilitating Collaboration, Focus and Speed While Working Remotely

 Many teams are working remotely today so stakeholders and team members cannot gather in front of a huge whiteboard and place sticky notes on the whiteboard.
 We need some kind of online collaboration tool.
 One possible solution is to use the tool Qlerify.
 Qlerify bridges the gap between Event Storming and an actionable product backlog in the developers’ planning tool.
-Qlerify is a user-friendly co-editing workspace with support for powerful models such as Event Storming, User Story Mapping, Product Backlogs, Agile Data Modeling and Business Process Modeling.
-It also includes social collaboration features and API-integration with ALM tools, such as Jira.
+The process modeling engine in Qlerify is extremely fast and allows you to visualize the discussion in real-time and supports methods/practices such as Event Storming, User Story Mapping, Product Backlogs, Agile Data Modeling and Business Process Modeling.
+It also includes social collaboration features and API-integration with Jira Cloud to instantly transfer content to Jira.
+Try for free at https://app.qlerify.com/signup.

 If you would like to know more, there are some excellent blogs describing Event Storming and User Story Mapping in detail.
 Here are some great blog posts: